 STAY IN A HOSTEL

 For many women, staying in a hostel feels unsafe or un-secure.
 While I can understand why staying in a hostel can seem daunting, I would argue it is safer than staying in a hotel alone.
 Hostels are great at building community so you are never out alone.
 During my travels, staff have often given me great safety advice and tips.
 If you feel a little uneasy about staying in a mixed dorm hostel, you can often choose to stay in a female only room for a little extra price.
+I use Hostelworld‘s reviews to make sure the hostel I am staying in is safe.
+I never book a hostel below an 8 rating.

 BRING A WHISTLE